Article citation information:

 drives, their uneven load, frequent overloading and blocking.

-stopping the transporting machine in the longwall face or in the roadway stops
+transporting machine in the longwall face or in the roadway stops the entire

-article presents the problem of degradation processes of link chains in the
+presents the problem of degradation processes of link chains in the conditions

-conditions of mining processes.
-The most popular forms of damage, specifying
+of mining processes.
+The most popular forms of damage, specifying the reasons

 2. LINK CHAINS